-Gordon Lightfoot Turns 82: The Troubadour on Life, Love and Musical Inspiration
+Gordon Lightfoot Reflects on Life, Love and Musical Inspiration

-"I've simply never wanted to retire," says Lightfoot as he releases his 21st studio album.
+"I've simply never wanted to retire," Lightfoot said, as he prepared to release his 21st studio album.
 Photo: Bryan Adams

 I’m driving up Toronto’s Bayview Avenue on a winter’s night in early January.
 I turn into the Bridle Path neighbourhood, an ultra-posh enclave known as Millionaire’s Row.